simonnickel/snap-navigation/README.md

 The package provides `SnapNavigationDestination` to define Screens and `SnapNavigationProvider` to define how to navigate between them.

 Use `SnapNavigationApp` in your App definition to let SnapNavigation handle the presentation and window management.
-It provides a `Navigator` via Environment to trigger navigation actions.
+It provides a handler `\.navigator` via Environment to trigger `NavigatorAction`.
 It supports different presentation styles like tabs or single page, which can be changed on the fly without losing the navigation state.

 Window = App Window
 Scene = NavigationStack